 Nerve root blocks are injected along the sides of your spine in the same manner as facet joint injections.
 Blood thinners, as well as a cold or the flu, prevent the use of nerve root blocks.

-If you suffer from low back pain that has resisted treatment for over three months, call or make an appointment online today with the specialists at The Nexus Pain Center in Columbus, Georgia.
+If you suffer from low back pain that has resisted treatment for over three months, call or make an appointment online with the specialists at The Nexus Pain Center in Columbus or LaGrange, Georgia, today.